Nine Charged With Stealing $1.3M Worth of Vehicles In NY, NJ, CT, MA, PA Shipping Them Overseas

 Nine defendants used the stolen identities of US citizens in Puerto Rico -- along with fake Puerto Rico driver’s licenses, Social Security cards, debit cards, and birth certificates -- to obtain the licenses from motor vehicle agencies in Jersey City and North Bergen, Acting New Jersey Attorney General Andrew J. Bruck said.

-They then those licenses to finance, title, or transfer titles to 26 motor vehicles, a boat, and two jet skis, Bruck said.
+They used those licenses to finance, title, or transfer titles to 26 motor vehicles, a boat, and two jet skis, Bruck said.

 After buying a vehicle on credit, the defendants “washed” the title by creating a false lien release or fraudulent title indicating there was no lien on the vehicle, the attorney general said.